hygieia/hygieia/pages/hygieia/documentation.md

 	  ---
       title: Create and Edit the Documentation
       toc: true
-      summary: Contribute to Hygieia Documentation to creating new content or editing the existing documentation.
+      summary: Contribute to Hygieia Documentation by creating new content or editing the existing documentation.
       sidebar: hygieia_sidebar
       permalink: documentation.html
       ---